Elements-Agency/benjaminjyoung/content/artwork/watermelon-slice/index.md

 ### Inspiration ###

-The inspiration for this artwork was simply to test my new water color pencil set, and use brushtrokes of water to blend the pigment.
+The inspiration for this artwork was simply to test my new water color pencil set, and use brushstrokes of water to blend the pigment.

 [Buy the Painting >](#purchase)